-Katrina Pinkney is a PA Licensed Professional Counselor (LPC) who holds two national counselor certifications from the National Board for Certified Counselors (NBCC).
+Katrina is a PA Licensed Professional Counselor (LPC) who holds two national counselor certifications from the National Board for Certified Counselors (NBCC).
 She has worked in the non-profit, public health, healthcare, and higher education sectors.
-Within these industries, she has provided clinical services to a diverse population including college students, at-risk, geriatric, minority, underserved, low-income, and the disabled.
-Her specialties are at-risk, marginalized populations who have a history of trauma.
+Within these industries, she provided wellness services (e.g., advising, counseling, mentoring, and coaching) to diverse populations.

-She holds a Master of Science degree in Higher Education Counseling/Student Affairs and has completed post-masters coursework in clinical mental health from West Chester University of Pennsylvania.
-Currently, she is a doctoral student at the CACREP-accreditated counselor education and supervision (CES) program at the University of the Cumberlands.
-Her research interests are multiculturalism, health disparities, marginalized populations (specifically Black Americans), mental health provider implicit bias and gendered racism.
+Katrina holds a Master of Science degree in Higher Education Counseling/Student Affairs and has completed post-master coursework in clinical mental health from West Chester University of Pennsylvania.
+Currently, she is a doctoral candidate at the CACREP-accredited counselor education and supervision (CES) program at the University of the Cumberlands.
+She works as adjunct faculty in the Philadelphia region to instruct and provide clinical supervision to counselors-in-training.
+Her research interests are multiculturalism, health disparities, marginalized populations (specifically Black Americans), emerging adults, mental health provider implicit bias, and gendered racism.

-Enhance your clinical skills and grow professionally with an experienced clinician.
+Enhance your clinical skills as a masters-level or entry-level counselor.
+Grow professionally with an experienced clinician who values multiculturalism.